RobertRen1122/NoteGAN/README.md

 ![alt text](https://github.com/RobertRen1122/daisy2022/blob/909424d4ef86f9603cdddcd1aeceb3a77bb73e68/endpage.png)

 ## Goal
 We would like to have a "note-beautifier".
 Essentially, this GAN based algorithm will take user's handing writing as input (likely in the form of an image, such as jpeg, png, etc).
 Then each alphabet will be "beautified" individually.
 This step involves segmenting alphabet out from image while recognizing it.
+After retreiving the output from the GAN algorithms, this output in the form of an image will be resized to fit in the original document.

+## Background
+As students, all of our team members agree that notetaking is not our strengths.
+This consensus comes from our not-so-good handwriting, as well as our gradual lost of patience once we found good electronic substitute.

 ## Tasks
 ### Pre-req